-Due to the continuing operating losses, expected negative cash flows and the need for additional funding to finance future operations, the Company concluded that there is significant doubt about its ability to continue as a going concern through one year from the balance sheet date.
+We have sufficient cash to finance operations into February 2025, but due to the continuing operating losses, expected negative cash flows and the need for additional funding to finance future operations until sufficient income from licenses, research collaborations or the like is obtained, we have concluded that there is significant doubt about our ability to continue as a going concern through one year from the balance sheet date of this annual report, December 31, 2023.

-The accompanying consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.
-Accordingly, the consolidated financial statements have been prepared on a basis that assumes the Company will continue as a going concern and which contemplates the realization of assets and discharge of its liabilities and commitments in the normal course of business.
-The matters that raise significant doubt about the Company's ability to continue as a going concern also raise substantial doubt as contemplated by the Public Company Accounting Oversight Board (PCAOB) standards.

-We will seek additional capital if market conditions are favorable or if we have specific strategic considerations.
+This annual report does not include any adjustments that might result from the outcome of this uncertainty.
+Accordingly, this annual report has been prepared on a basis that assumes we will continue as a going concern and which contemplates the realization of assets and discharge of liabilities and commitments in the normal course of business.
+We will seek additional capital if market conditions are favorable or if we have specific strategic considerations as well as operational requirements.
 Our spending will vary based on new and ongoing development and corporate activities.
 Due to high uncertainty of the length of time and activities associated with discovery and development of our product candidates, we are unable to estimate the actual amount of funds we will require for our developmental activities.

-Future financing requirements will depend on many factors, including, but not limited to:
+Our future financing requirements will depend on many factors, including, but not limited to:

-- the scope, progress, results and costs of researching and developing our AI platforms; - the timing of, and the costs involved in providing support to our future partners, if any, in connection with their efforts in seeking regulatory approvals in the United States and elsewhere for any future products derived from our product candidates if clinical trials are successful; - the cost of providing support to our future partners, if any, in connection with their commercialization activities for products derived from our product candidates, if approved for sale, including marketing, sales and distribution costs; - the cost of manufacturing any future product candidates for clinical trials and scaling up manufacturing in preparation for late stage clinical trials; - the number and characteristics of additional product candidates that we pursue; - our ability to establish and maintain collaboration, partnerships, licensing or other arrangements with third parties, including the timing of receipt of any potential milestone payments, licensing fees or royalty payments under these agreements; - the impact of the COVID-19 pandemic on the initiation or completion of pre-clinical studies or clinical trials and the supply of our product candidates; - the impact of climate change on our business operations; - the effects of the recent invasion of Ukraine by Russia, the resulting conflict and retaliatory measures by the global community have created global security concerns, including the possibility of expanded regional or global conflict, which have had, are likely to continue to have, short-term and likely longer-term adverse impacts on Ukraine and Europe and around the globe;

-- our ability to maintain, expand, and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make in connection with the licensing, filing, defense, and enforcement of any patents or other intellectual property rights; - the timing, receipt, and amount of sales of, or royalties on, any products developed by our future partners, if any, derived from our product candidates: - our need and ability to hire additional management, scientific, technical and business personnel; and - the extent to which we acquire or invest in businesses, products, or technologies (although we currently have no commitments or agreements relating to any of these types of transactions).
+- the scope, progress, results and costs of researching and developing our AI platforms and related models; - the timing of, and the costs involved in providing support to our future partners, if any, in connection with their efforts in seeking regulatory approvals in the United States and elsewhere for any future products derived from our product candidates if clinical trials are successful; - the cost of providing support to our future partners, if any, in connection with their commercialization activities for products derived from our product candidates, if approved for sale, including marketing, sales and distribution costs; - the cost of manufacturing any future product candidates for clinical trials and scaling up manufacturing in preparation for late stage clinical trials; - the number and characteristics of additional product candidates that we pursue; - our ability to establish and maintain collaborations, partnerships, licensing or other arrangements with third parties, including the timing of receipt of any potential milestone payments, licensing fees or royalty payments under these agreements; - the impact of climate change on our business operations; - the effects of the continuing hostilities between Ukraine and Russia and other global conflicts, along with the retaliatory measures by the global community have created global security concerns, - including the possibility of expanded regional or global conflict, which have had, are likely to continue to have, short-term and likely longer-term adverse impacts on Ukraine and Europe and around the globe; - our ability to maintain, expand, and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make in connection with the licensing, filing, defense, and enforcement of any patents or other intellectual property rights; - the timing, receipt, and amount of sales of, or royalties on, any products developed by our future partners, if any, derived from our product candidates; - our need and ability to retain and hire additional management, scientific, technical and business personnel; and the extent to which we acquire or invest in businesses, products, or technologies (although we currently have no commitments or agreements relating to any of these types of transactions).